Website security is a hot topic these days.

 When you create a new WordPress website, the default login URL will be something like this:

-Just redirect it to something that’s different enough to be hard to guess but easy enough for you or your clients to remember.
+Just redirect it to something different enough to be hard to guess but easy enough for you or your clients to remember.

 12) Whitelist specific IP addresses for SFTP/SSH Access